Zaydism: Status of Caliphs and the Sahaba

 There was a difference of opinion among the companions and supporters of Zayd ibn 'Ali, such as Abu al-Jarud Ziyad ibn Abi Ziyad, Sulayman ibn Jarir, Kathir al-Nawa al-Abtar and Hasan ibn Salih, concerning the status of the first three Rashidun caliphs who succeeded to the political and administrative authority of Muhammad.
 The earliest group, called Jarudiyya (named for Abu'l-Jarud al-Hamdani), was opposed to the approval of certain companions of Muhammad.
 They held that there was sufficient description given by Muhammad that all should have recognized Ali as the rightful caliph.
-They therefore consider the companions wrong in failing to recognise 'Ali as the legitimate Caliph and deny legitimacy to Abu Bakr, Umar and Uthman; however, they avoid accusing them.
+They therefore consider the companions wrong in failing to recognise Ali as the legitimate Caliph and deny legitimacy to Abu Bakr, Umar and Uthman; however, they avoid accusing them.

 The Jarudiyya were active during the late Umayyad Caliphate and early Abbasid Caliphate.
 Its views, although predominant among the later Zaydis, especially in Yemen under the Hadawi sub-sect, became extinct in Iraq and Iran due to forced conversion of the present religious sects to Twelver Shi'ism by the Safavid dynasty.

 The second group, the Sulaymaniyya, named for Sulayman ibn Jarir, held that the Imamate should be a matter to be decided by consultation.
 They felt that the companions, including Abu Bakr and 'Umar, had been in error in failing to follow 'Ali, but it did not amount to sin.

 The third group is known as the Batriyya, Tabiriyya, or Salihiyya for Kathir an-Nawa al-Abtar and Hasan ibn Salih.
 Their beliefs are virtually identical to those of the Sulaymaniyya, except they see Uthman also as in error but not in sin.

-The term rafida was a term used by Zayd ibn Ali on those who rejected him in his last hours for his refusal to condemn the first two Caliphs of the Muslim world, Abu Bakr and Umar.
+The term rāfiḍa was a term used by Zayd ibn Ali on those who rejected him in his last hours for his refusal to condemn the first two Caliphs of the Muslim world, Abu Bakr and Umar.
 Zayd bitterly scolds the "rejectors" (rāfiḍa) who deserted him, an appellation used by Salafis to refer to Twelver Shi'a to this day.